Tatsuya Tanaka (footballer, born 1982)

-Tatsuya Tanaka (田中 達也, Tanaka Tatsuya) is a retired Japanese football player who last played for Albirex Niigata.
-He played for Japan national team.
+Tatsuya Tanaka (田中 達也, Tanaka Tatsuya) is a Japanese professional football coach and former player who played as a forward.

 Club career

 When he was at Shūyō Junior High School, he represented Yamaguchi Prefecture with future international teammate Seiichiro Maki.
 He went on to football powerhouse Teikyo High School.
 While at Teikyo, Tanaka was chosen as one of the Designated Players for Development by J.League and JFA.
 Because of this status, he was able to register as a FC Tokyo player while he was still eligible to play for his high school club.

 After graduating Teikyo, he joined Urawa Reds.
 His first league appearance came on 29 April 2001 against Kashima Antlers.
 His first professional goal came on 21 May 2001 against Tokyo Verdy.
 He played many matches as forward from 2001 season.
 In 2003, Reds won the champions in J.League Cup.
 He was selected MVP award and New Hero award.
 However he suffered for repeated injuries from late 2005 while the club won many title, 2005 Emperor's Cup, 2006 J1 League, 2006 Emperor's Cup and 2007 AFC Champions League.
 In 2012, he could not play many matches and let the club end of 2012 season.

 In 2013, Tanaka signed with Albirex Niigata.
 He played 32 matches in 2013 season, the most in his career.
 Although he played many matches every season, Albirex was relegated to J2 League end of 2017 season.

-After nine years in Niigata, Tanaka officially retired on December 5, 2021, when he left the pitch after 40 minutes into the home match against Machida Zelvia.
+After nine years in Niigata, Tanaka officially retired on 5 December 2021, when he left the pitch after 40 minutes into the home match against Machida Zelvia.
 Tanaka immediately joined Niigata's coaching staff for the youth sector.